 Your UK supplied car will be right-hand drive.
 This can make overtaking a bit more awkward.
 It doesn’t matter in Brittany though, as there is no traffic!
 And what little traffic that is there is usually made up of tractors!
 Plus, it helps you know exactly how close to the ditch you can get as you are right next to it when that French driver comes around a bend in the middle of the road!

 You will need a Certificate of conformity from the manufacturer, the original bill of sale, the log book (registration document), Proof of ID, and a utility bill (EDF, Water or phone).
 Plus some cash for the Prefecture!
 The amount of cash seems to vary with the size of your engine and the age of the car!
 If your car is more than 4 years old you will also need a Contrôle Technique (the French MOT).
 To get this you will also need to change your headlights for ones made for driving on the right.

 Selling your UK car in France

-Apart from that not a lot of drawbacks.
-You could argue for either option, it is down to personal choice really.
-Weigh up the pro’s and con’s of each option and think about what would suit you best, everyone has their own opinion.
-For me the savings of several thousand euros on the purchase price outweigh the drawbacks and more than make up for the costs of registering the car over here.
+Apart from that, there are not a lot of drawbacks.
+You could argue for either option, but it is down to personal choice, really.
+Weigh up the pros and cons of each option and think about what would suit you best, everyone has their own opinion.
+For me, the savings of several thousand euros on the purchase price outweigh the drawbacks and more than make up for the costs of registering the car over here.